iechor/docs/content/storage/storagedriver/device-mapper-driver.md

     Physical volume "/dev/xvdf" successfully created.
     ```

-5. Create a `docker` volume group on the same device, using the `vgcreate`
+5. Create a `iechor` volume group on the same device, using the `vgcreate`
     command.

     ```console
-    $ sudo vgcreate docker /dev/xvdf
+    $ sudo vgcreate iechor /dev/xvdf

-    Volume group "docker" successfully created
+    Volume group "iechor" successfully created
     ```

 6. Create two logical volumes named `thinpool` and `thinpoolmeta` using the